|Notice the boy up there swinging through the trees?

 We were up in the mountains above the fog and the kids could run and play all day while I worked on making some cloth dolls and crochet for the Etsy shop.
 I really will get a post up soon with directions on how to make them!
 It was so nice to have so much space and since we’re all nature lovers, to play in the woods all day.

 We watched birds, took care of the chickens and collected eggs (and ate them, too!), cared for the baby turkeys, dog, and cats, watered the garden (and enjoyed what was ripe!), fed the finches and canaries in their aviary, swung on long rope swings, bounced on their big trampoline, hiked, and had so much outdoor fun!

-There was no T.V., in the evenings we entertained each other with puppet shows, board games, books, and crafts.
-All the toys were Waldorf type, natural wood and fabrics, which I love, but far from what we have at home.
+There was no T.V.
+In the evenings we entertained each other with puppet shows, board games, books, and crafts.
+All the toys were Waldorf type, natural wood toys and fabrics, which I love, but far from what we have at home.

 They also had an art room, so we painted, wove miniature rugs, and Monkey and I learned to finger knit!
 Which he loved!
 I highly recommend teaching it to your kids!
 If they like it, it’s a good way to relax, focus, and get creative.